-At every stage of life, there is always learning and growth to be had.
+At every stage of life, there is always learning.

 Regardless of your particular role in society, a major step in the awakening process is to openly share and talk about your struggles with others.
-Even if you are a healer or a teacher or a guide to others (as I am), it is imperative that you, from time to time, share about your current challenges.
+Even if you are a healer or a teacher (as I am), it is imperative that, from time to time, you share about your current challenges.

-By my sharing with you today about a current challenge of mine, I hope you will be inspired to share with a loved one what you are actively engaged in transforming.
+By my sharing with you today about a current challenge of mine, I hope you will be inspired to share with someone about your own challenges.

 MY SWEATING “PROBLEM”